QusaiKhaled/ANFIS/README.md

 ## 📄 License

-This project is licensed under the MIT License - see [LICENSE](https://claude.ai/chat/LICENSE) for details.
+This project is licensed under the MIT License.

 ## 🙏 Acknowledgments